NSX-T 2.4 Introduces Layer 7 Application Identity, FQDN /URL Allowlisting and Identity Firewall

 If you prefer seeing NSX-T in action, you can watch this demo which covers Layer 7 application identity, FQDN Filtering and Identity Firewall.
 Or if you are around at RSAC in San Francisco this week, swing by the VMware booth.

-Micro-segmentation has been one of the key reasons why our customers deploy NSX.
-With Micro-segmentation, NSX enables organizations to implement a zero-trust network security model in their on-premise datacenter as well as in the cloud and beyond.
+Micro-segmentation has been one of the key reasons why our customers deploy NSX Data Center.
+With Micro-segmentation, NSX enables organizations to implement a zero trust network security model in their on-premise data center as well as in the cloud and beyond.
 A key component making Micro-segmentation possible is the Distributed Firewall, which is deployed at the logical port of every workload allowing the most granular level of enforcement, regardless of the form factor of that workload – Virtual Machine – Container – Bare Metal Server or where that workload resides – On Premise – AWS -Azure – VMC.